The-Lammert-Lab/PDW-perturbations/README.md

 "Gaitcycles" is a holdover from earlier versions of the work.
 The gamma and perturbation ranges are shown after `g` and `p`, respectively.
 Details of the saved files are in the code documentation.

+### :warning: NOTE:
+Data generation takes a **LONG** time.
+This most likely can be improved, but ultimately is a fundamental component of the model given the very low percent yields at high perturbation magnitudes.
+Before generating large amounts of data, experiment with the speed on your machine and familiarize yourself with the approximate time smaller trial numbers take.

 ## Analysis
 The main files in this folder are `pert_percent_histograms.m`,